rprtr258/tea/tutorials/basics/README.md

 We usually figure out which type of `Msg` we received with a type switch, but you could also use a type assertion.

-For now, we'll just deal with `tea.KeyMsg` messages, which are automatically sent to the update function when keys are pressed.
+For now, we'll just deal with `tea.MsgKey` messages, which are automatically sent to the update function when keys are pressed.

 ```go